 Target Long-Term Expected

 Asset Class Allocation Real Rate of Return

-Cash 2.00 % (0.33) %
+Cash 2.00 % (0.45) %

-US Equity 24.75 5.72
+US Equity 24.75 5.37

-Non-US Equity Developed 13.50 6.55
+Non-US Equity Developed 13.50 6.22

-Non-US Equity Emerging 6.75 8.54
+Non-US Equity Emerging 6.75 8.22

-Fixed Income/Global Bonds 19.00 1.14
+Fixed Income/Global Bonds 19.00 1.20

-Private Equity 11.00 10.03
+Private Equity 11.00 10.05

-Real Estate/Real Assets 16.00 5.41
+Real Estate/Real Assets 16.00 4.87

-Multi-Asset Strategies 4.00 3.47
+Multi-Asset Strategies 4.00 3.39

-Private Debt/Private Credit 3.00 5.28
+Private Debt/Private Credit 3.00 5.38

 Total 100.00 %

-Discount Rate The discount rate used to measure the total OPEB liability at June 30, 2021, was 2.27 percent.
-The discount rate used to measure total OPEB liability prior to June 30, 2021 was 2.63 percent.
+Discount Rate The discount rate used to measure the total OPEB liability at June 30, 2022, was 4.08 percent.
+The discount rate used to measure total OPEB liability prior to June 30, 2022 was 2.27 percent.
 The projection of cash flows used to determine the discount rate assumed that contributions will be made from members and the plan at the contribution rate of 1.50 percent of projected covered payroll each year, which includes a 1.50 percent payroll surcharge and no contributions from the basic benefits plan.
 Based on these assumptions, the OPEB plan's fiduciary net position was projected to become insufficient to make all projected future benefit payments of current System members by SERS actuaries.
-The Municipal Bond Index Rate is used in the determination of the SEIR for both the June 30, 2020 and the June 30, 2021 total OPEB liability.
+The Municipal Bond Index Rate is used in the determination of the SEIR for both the June 30, 2022 and the June 30, 2021 total OPEB liability.
 The Municipal Bond Index rate is the single rate that will generate a present value of benefit payments equal to the sum of the present value determined by the long-term expected rate of return, and the present value determined by discounting those benefits after the date of depletion.
-The Municipal Bond Index Rate is 1.92 percent at June 30, 2021 and 2.45 percent at June 30, 2020.
+The Municipal Bond Index Rate is 3.69 percent at June 30, 2022 and 1.92 percent at June 30, 2021.

 Sensitivity of the School District's Proportionate Share of the Net OPEB Liability to Changes in the Discount Rate and Changes in the Health Care Cost Trend Rates The net OPEB liability is sensitive to changes in the discount rate and the health care cost trend rate.
-The following table presents the net OPEB liability and what the net OPEB liability would be if it were calculated using a discount rate that is one percentage point lower (1.27 percent) and higher (3.27 percent) than the current discount rate (2.27 percent).
+The following table presents the net OPEB liability and what the net OPEB liability would be if it were calculated using a discount rate that is one percentage point lower (3.08 percent) and higher (5.08 percent) than the current discount rate (4.08 percent).
+Also shown is what the net OPEB liability would be based on health care cost trend rates that are one percentage point lower (6.00 percent decreasing to 3.40 percent) and higher (8.00 percent decreasing to 5.40 percent) than the current rate (7.00 percent decreasing to 4.40 percent).

-Notes to the Basic Financial Statements For The Fiscal Year Ended June 30, 2022
+Notes to the Basic Financial Statements For The Fiscal Year Ended June 30, 2023